 I work in mid-range temperatures because I can achieve durable and non-porous pottery with less energy use than high-fire.
 I also like that the turnaround time is generally quicker, especially when experimenting.
 Mainly, I make mid-fire ceramics because the materials that are most available to me to be gathered are mid-fire.

-About ‘Thermotrope’: a thermotrope is an organism or object that moves in response to temperature difference, such as a plant that curls its leaves inward from the cold.
-Ceramics by definition requires the high heat of a kiln, where the clay particles fuse and the glaze reactions create any worthwhile surface.
-Throughout the entire process of ceramics, the piece is moving toward the firing.
+About ‘Thermotrope’: a thermotrope is an organism or object that responds to temperature difference, such as a plant that curls its leaves inward from the cold.
+Ceramics by definition is clay that has responded to the high heat of a kiln.
+By design, the minerals in clay and glaze change during firing.
+A piece displays positive thermotropism in that throughout the entire process of its creation, it is moving toward the firings.